roysanfilipo/332-Ozone-Walk/README.md

 ## :sweat: Challenges:
 - I was not able to create a user model so so that I could log in as an admin to show the delete buttons for the guestbook entries.
 I have the delete functionality and it shows if the admin state is set as true, but I will need to go back and add the ability to log in as an admin so that they appear without altering the code.
 - For some reason my sites tend to start out looking better on desktop and I end up using a media query to style the mobile version.
 I know this is backwards and I need to remember to do this in reverse.
 It was also sort of difficult at times to battle the MaterializeCSS, especially for the font-sizes on the forms.
 I had to use some work-arounds to get things to work properly, so I will need to go back and figure out if there are better ways of handling this.
+- They app may or may not work sometimes when you add a guestbook entry from safari?
+I've tested it and it is inconsistent.
+I'm not sure if it is a PostgreSQL, Safari, or heroku issue or all of the above!
+I will have to keep investigating!

 ## :blue_book: Sources:
 - Materialize Framework